digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/floating-rate-bond.rst

   :end-before: -- CREATE_FLOATING_RATE_OBSERVATIONS_END

 In our case, the bank then creates the observation on the ledger.
+The :ref:`Observation <module-daml-finance-data-numeric-observation-78761>` implements the
+:ref:`NumericObservable <module-daml-finance-interface-lifecycle-observable-numericobservable-67288>`
+interface, which is used during lifecycling.

 In order to lifecycle a coupon payment, we need a lifecycle rule that defines how to process all time events.
 We also need a time event corresponding to the date of the first coupon.
 Both of these